krislitman/sweater_weather/README.md

 ### Installing

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you up and running with a copy of the project on your local machine for development and testing purposes.

-1. Fork and Clone the repo
+1. Fork and Clone this repo
 2. Install gem packages: `bundle install`
-3. Run rails db:{drop,create,migrate,seed} -- (you may see errors from pg_restore that you can ignore)
+3. Run `rails db:{drop,create,migrate,seed}` -- (you may see errors from pg_restore that you can ignore)
-4. Run rails s to start the rails server, and to see json responses
+4. Run rails s to start the rails server
+5. Enter the endpoints into Postman to see JSON responses!

 ## Overview